Overview

 Agency Admin

-Similar to the Implementing Partner Admin, this leader is involved in getting their agency approved to use the CarePortal platform, and determine overall settings.
-Agency Admins have access to login to their agency's CarePortal account to view all agency requests and activity, but are not included on individual request email chains.
+Similar to the Implementing Partner Admin, this leader is involved in getting their agency approved to use the CarePortal platform and determining overall settings.
+Agency Admins have access to log in to their agency's CarePortal account to view all agency requests and activity, but are not included in individual request email chains.

 Agency Representatives (Rep)

-Leaders who are assigned to a specific county and the ability to approve individual requests entered by workers at their agency in their assigned region based on the approval settings established by their agency.
-Agency Representatives can also enter requests manually into the system without needing approval, and have access to see all requests entered in their region.
+Leaders who are assigned to a specific county and have the ability to approve individual requests entered by workers at their agency in their assigned region, based on the approval settings established by their agency.
+Agency Representatives can also enter requests manually into the system without needing approval and have access to see all requests entered in their region.

 Agency Supervisors

-Agency leaders who are alerted and able to approve individual requests which they've been identified by the worker entering the request as a supervisor.
+Agency Leaders who are alerted and able to approve individual requests which they've been identified as a supervisor over by the worker entering the request.
 This role only applies if their agency has selected the approval option that allows a direct supervisor of a worker to approve a request (as well as the Agency Representative).
 All other access matches that of an Agency Worker.

 Agency Workers

-Individual child serving professionals who engage families and who are trained to identify and submit vetted requests through the CarePortal platform.
-When a response is made by the church, the worker who entered the request is alerted and given the church responder’s contact information.
-The church responder, likewise, is given the agency worker’s information.
-Each agency’s process of obtaining the family’s consent to enter a CarePortal request may look different, and passing along the family’s information to the church responders may look different as well.
-Ultimately, agency workers are trained to ensure the church responders have the information they need to serve the family.
+Individual child-serving professionals who engage families and who are trained to identify and submit vetted requests through the CarePortal platform.
+When a response is made by a church, the worker who entered the request is alerted and given the Church Leader/Responder’s contact information.
+The Church Responder, likewise, is given the Agency Worker’s information.
+Each agency’s process of obtaining the family’s consent to enter a CarePortal request may look different, and passing along the family’s information to the Church Responders may look different as well.
+Ultimately, Agency Workers are trained to ensure the Church Responders have the information they need to serve the family.

 Supported by: Agency Representative(s)